bugladen/NadekoBot/commandlist.md

 ######You can donate on paypal: `nadekodiscordbot@gmail.com` or Bitcoin `17MZz1JAqME39akMLrVT4XBPffQJ2n1EPa`

 #NadekoBot List Of Commands
-Version: `NadekoBot v0.9.5958.34184`
+Version: `NadekoBot v0.9.5967.5682`
 ### Administration
 Command and aliases | Description | Usage
 ----------------|--------------|-------
+`.grdel`  |  Enables or Disables automatic deletion of greet and bye messages.
 `.greet`  |  Enables or Disables anouncements on the current channel when someone joins the server.
 `.greetmsg`  |  Sets a new announce message.
-Type %user% if you want to mention the new member. |  .greetmsg Welcome to the server, %user%.
+Type %user% if you want to mention the new member.
+Using it with no message will show the current greet message. |  .greetmsg Welcome to the server, %user%.
 `.bye`  |  Enables or Disables anouncements on the current channel when someone leaves the server.
 `.byemsg`  |  Sets a new announce leave message.
-Type %user% if you want to mention the new member. |  .byemsg %user% has left the server.
+Type %user% if you want to mention the new member.
+Using it with no message will show the current bye message. |  .byemsg %user% has left the server.
 `.byepm`  |  Toggles whether the good bye messages will be sent in a PM or in the text channel.
 `.greetpm`  |  Toggles whether the greet messages will be sent in a PM or in the text channel.
 `.spmom`  |  Toggles whether mentions of other offline users on your server will send a pm to them.